vulinhpc/siteflow/docs/PHASE_4A2_LOG.md

       return true;
     },
     {
-      message: "Start date must be before or equal to end date",
+      message: 'Start date must be before or equal to end date',
-      path: ["endDate"],
+      path: ['endDate'],
     },
   );
 ```